ITensor/website/docs/periodic.md

 One of the weaknesses of the density matrix renormalization group (DMRG) [<a href="#dmrg">1</a>] is that it works poorly with periodic boundary conditions.
-This stems from the fact that conventional DMRG works with open-boundary matrix product state (MPS) wavefunctions, even if the Hamiltonian itself physically imposes periodic boundary conditions (PBC).
+This stems from the fact that conventional DMRG optimizes over open-boundary matrix product state (MPS) wavefunctions whether or not the Hamiltonian includes periodic interactions.

-But this begs the question, when are periodic boundary conditions really needed?
+But this begs the question, when are periodic boundary conditions (PBC) really needed?
 DMRG offers some compelling alternatives to PBC:

 * Use open boundary conditions (OBC).
 Though this introduces edge effects, the number of states needed